silverbulletmd/silverbullet/website/Install.md

 By default, SilverBullet will bind to port `3000`, to use a different port use the `--port` flag.

 For security reasons, by default SilverBullet only allows connections via `localhost` (or `127.0.0.1`).
-To also allow connections from the network, pass a `--hostname 0.0.0.0` flag (0.0.0.0 for all connections, or insert a specific address to limit the host), ideally combined with `--user username:password` to add basic authentication.
+To also allow connections from the network, pass a `--hostname 0.0.0.0` flag (0.0.0.0 for all connections, or insert a specific address to limit the host), ideally combined with `--user username:password` to add authentication.

 Once downloaded and booted, SilverBullet will print out a URL to open SB in your browser.
+Please make note of [[@tls|the use of HTTPs]].

 ## Upgrading SilverBullet
 SilverBullet is regularly updated.
 To get the latest and greatest, simply run: